MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Enrolment/Update-MgRoleManagementDirectoryRoleAssignmentScheduleRequest.md

       - `[RecurrenceTimeZone <String>]`: Time zone for the startDate and endDate properties.
 Optional.
 If not specified, the time zone of the event is used.
       - `[StartDate <DateTime?>]`: The date to start applying the recurrence pattern.
 The first occurrence of the meeting may be this date or later, depending on the recurrence pattern of the event.
 Must be the same value as the start property of the recurring event.
 Required.
       - `[Type <String>]`: recurrenceRangeType
-  - `[StartDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
-In PIM, when the  eligible or active assignment becomes active.
+  - `[StartDateTime <DateTime?>]`: When the  eligible or active assignment becomes active.

-TARGETSCHEDULE `<IMicrosoftGraphUnifiedRoleAssignmentSchedule1>`: unifiedRoleAssignmentSchedule
+TARGETSCHEDULE <IMicrosoftGraphUnifiedRoleAssignmentSchedule1>: unifiedRoleAssignmentSchedule
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[AppScope <IMicrosoftGraphAppScope>]`: appScope
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Id <String>]`:
     - `[DisplayName <String>]`: Provides the display name of the app-specific resource represented by the app scope.
 Provided for display purposes since appScopeId is often an immutable, non-human-readable id.
-This property is read only.
+Read-only.
     - `[Type <String>]`: Describes the type of app-specific resource represented by the app scope.
 Provided for display purposes, so a user interface can convey to the user the kind of app specific resource represented by the app scope.
-This property is read only.
+Read-only.
   - `[AppScopeId <String>]`: Identifier of the app-specific scope when the assignment or eligibility is scoped to an app.
 The scope of an assignment or eligibility determines the set of resources for which the principal has been granted access.
 App scopes are scopes that are defined and understood by this application only.
 Use / for tenant-wide app scopes.
 Use directoryScopeId to limit the scope to particular directory objects, for example, administrative units.
   - `[CreatedDateTime <DateTime?>]`: When the schedule was created.
   - `[CreatedUsing <String>]`: Identifier of the object through which this schedule was created.